Supply Nation: Members

 Becoming a member gives that company, non-profit organisation, or government agency access to Supply Nation services designed to boost that organisation's supplier diversity efforts.
 Members pay an annual fee depending on its size and structure.
 Since Supply Nation was founded, members have transacted over A$200M with Certified Suppliers, translating to a significant boost to the Indigenous business sector.
 According to the Supply Nation website, there are currently 268 Members.

-Indigenous Businesses
+Indigenous businesses

 Indigenous businesses are Registered with Supply Nation first, which requires 50% minimum Indigenous ownership.
 Eligible businesses can then elect to be Certified, which requires 51% ownership, management and control by Indigenous people.

 Registered businesses are considered genuinely Indigenous for the purposes of the Indigenous Procurement Policy and are listed on Indigenous Business Direct.
 Certified Suppliers receive a number of other benefits from Supply Nation and are aligned to the International standards of minority ownership set by Supply Nation's sister councils in USA, Canada, South Africa, China and the UK.

-The government organisation Indigenous Business Australia (IBA) is also working towards the same cause by offering advice, workshops, support programmes, and funding to eligible Indigenous business owners.
+The government organisation Indigenous Business Australia is also working towards the same cause by offering advice, workshops, support programmes, and funding to eligible Indigenous business owners.